afraa786/ml/README.md

-from the math to the code.
+from math to code.
 No fancy libraries, just Python, FastAPI, and curiosity.
-Each folder’s a new algorithm.
+Each script is a new algo